jujpenabe/jujpenabe.github.io/content/blog/_index.md

 +++
 title = "List of blog posts"
 sort_by = "date"
-template = "blog.html"
+# template = "archive.html"
-page_template = "blog-page.html"
+# page_template = "blog-page.html"
 +++

+How to render a list of blog posts